 2. DIY sustainable ornaments

-Try turning food into holiday ornaments.
-They smell great when you make them, and you can eat the leftovers.
+No need to top up your plastic bauble collection this season.
+Instead, try turning food into holiday ornaments.
+They smell great when you make them and you can eat the leftovers.
+Win-win.
 We’re loving this easy guide for making dried citrus ornaments.

 Sustainable gift ideas

-3. Give the gift of reducing your carbon footprint
+3. Give the gift of a reduced carbon footprint

 Instead of buying physical gifts for family or friends, consider offsetting their carbon footprint.
-Carbonfund.org provides options,which range from annual offset for a couple to air travel to average water usage for a family of four.
-Your contribution will directly support projects related to energy efficiency, forestry and renewable energy.
+Carbonfund.org provides options that range from an annual offset for couples to air travel to the average water usage for a family of four.
+Your contribution will directly support projects related to energy efficiency, forestry, and renewable energy.

 4. Vegan gift ideas

-Did you know that a plant-based diet requires only one third of the land needed to support a meat and dairy diet?
-Encourage a vegan-friendly lifestyle with the Almond Cow Starter Set which turns any nut, seed or grain into homemade plant-based milk in moments.
+Did you know that a plant-based diet requires only one-third of the land needed to support a meat and dairy diet?
+Encourage a vegan-friendly lifestyle with the Almond Cow Starter Set which turns any nut, seed, or grain into homemade plant-based milk in moments.
+Yum.

 If you’re giving a gift, do so consciously and look for sustainable materials and brands that give back.
-Our new holiday bundles are made from 100% organic bamboo, making them gentle on your skin and our planet.
-We pack our products in drawstring bags that are made from our excess fabric cut-offs.
-And every bedding purchase gives back 1% For the Planet.
-Shop our best selling bundles.
+Our new holiday bundles are made from regenerative bamboo, making them gentle on your skin and our planet.
+We also package our bundles and other gifts in reusable drawstring bags that are made from our fabric off-cuts.
+Plus, every purchase gives back 1% to environmental non-profits through 1% For the Planet.

 Sustainable gift wrapping

-Annually, American’s discard 38,000 miles of ribbon each holiday season.
-That is enough to wrap around the planet, plus some extra for a bow.
+Americans discard 38,000 miles of ribbon each holiday season.
+That’s enough to wrap around the planet, plus some extra for a bow.
 Swap out seasonal gift wrapping for repurposed wrapping paper made from items around your house.

 6. Furoshiki wrapping

-Patterned scarves, tea towels & old sheets that you no longer use can be turned into a funky alternative!
+Patterned scarves, tea towel, and old sheets that you no longer use can be turned into a funky wrapping paper alternative.
 This is common in Japan where furoshiki (風呂敷) are used.
-Furoshiki are high quality wrapping cloths, and are often used to wrap gifts or transport small packages.
+Furoshiki are high-quality wrapping cloths and are often used to wrap gifts or transport small packages.

 7. Green wrapping paper